RNA, local moves on plane trees, and transpositions on tableaux: The graph of -local moves in type

 \begin{proof} The proof follows by comparing the distances in the schematics in Figure~\ref{fig:blob1}.
-The local moves do not change the distance between the root and the vertices in the subtrees in locations a, b, c, d, e.
-The vertex between half-edges $i$ and $i+1$ has no descendants, as shown in the schematic.
-Moreover the vertex between half-edges $i$ and $i+1$ is one edge farther from the root than the vertices at the end of the peak, changing the total distance by exactly one. \end{proof}
+An $s_{i}$-local move does not change the distance between the root and the vertices in the subtrees $a$, $b$, $c$, $d$, and $e$, each of which can be empty.
+In the tree to the left, the leaf between half-edges $i$ and $i+1$ has no descendants.
+Moreover this vertex is one edge farther from the root than both ``ankles" of the tree to the right are, changing the total distance by exactly one. \end{proof}

 \begin{proposition} Fix a plane tree $T$ with root $v_0$.